Jonatandlr/3EnLineaReact/README.md

 ```bash
 npm run dev
 ```
-and open [localhost:3000](http://localhost:3000) with your browser to see the result.
+and open [localhost:5173](http://localhost:5173) with your browser to see the result.

+## Purpose of the project

+Put programming into practice with React